 - Homes are made available to rent with a shorthold tenancy at a reduced rate of 80% of local market rents.

 - The expectation (although not obligation) is that this shorthold period of paying less rent gives you the chance to save for a cash deposit so you can apply to buy a share of the home later.
 After the shorthold has lapsed, you can purchase the property on shared ownership terms, or move.

-- Typically, a lease period will last anywhere from six months to 5 years, depending on the property in question
+- Typically, a lease period will last anywhere from six months to 5 years, depending on the property in question.

-- You are free to make an outright offer, or look into a part rent part buy scheme, at any time during your lease
+- You are free to make an outright offer, or look into a part rent part buy scheme, at any time during your lease.

-- Different housing associations use different names, such as Try Before You Buy, Rent Save Buy, Rent to Own, Intermediate Market Rent and more – so check the terms of what you are being offered by a housing association before signing up
+- Different housing associations use different names, such as Try Before You Buy, Rent Save Buy, Rent to Own, Intermediate Market Rent and more.
+So, check the terms of what you are being offered by a housing association before signing up.

 - Be aware there is very limited availability under this scheme.
-The exact number varies by local authority
+The exact number varies by local authority.

-You are eligible if:
+You are eligible for Rent to Buy if:

-- You are a first time buyer, or you used to own a home but can’t afford to buy one on the open market now
+- You are a first-time buyer, or you used to own a home but can’t afford to buy one on the open market now

 - You have a good credit history